open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-01.md

 JavaScript environments are akin to the Wild West of Development due to:

-- Multiple facets: web side vs server side
+- Multiple facets: web side vs server-side
 - Multiple languages: JavaScript, TypeScript, Elm
 - Two similar, but different server-side runtimes: Node.js and [Deno](https://deno.land)

-One of J’s suggestions is to treat OTel Javascript as a hierarchy, which starts with a Core JavaScript team that splits into two subgroups: front-end web group, and back-end group.
-Front-end and back-end would in turn split.
-For example, for the back-end, have a separate Deno and Node.js group.
+One of J’s suggestions is to treat OTel JavaScript as a hierarchy, which starts with a Core JavaScript team that splits into two subgroups: frontend web group, and backend group.
+Frontend and backend would in turn split.
+For example, for the backend, have a separate Deno and Node.js group.

 Another suggestion is to have a contrib maintainers group, separate from core SDK and API maintainers group.